amacki3/yt-scripts/README.md

 Convds.py was provided by Britton Smith, the version of filament.py is a modified script of which the original also originates from Britton Smith.

+All code needs to revised to be brought up to PEP8 standard

 radprofile.py is deprecated and in an ugly state.

 There are known issues: